 What you'll find here

-Every underlined term can be tapped or clicked for a plain-English definition.
+You'll occasionally find fantasy content and articles about players outside the organization, but the lens is always Cincinnati.
+Every highlighted term can be tapped or clicked for a plain-English definition.
 Articles are labeled Beginner, Intermediate, or Advanced so you know what you're walking into.
-You don't need to read them in any order, and you don't need to know anything going in.

 The name